The Catalyst (The "Why")

 The Colours applied to a web layout

-Then, I tried to detach from the usual, old purple and used other colours...
+I detached from the usual old purple and used other colours...

 Design 1: Closure Principle